annwyl21/jsscripts/tempConverter.md

 **I am working on this page just now, check back later to see if it is finished**

+## Enter a temperature to discover the equivalent temperature in:
+celcius, farenheit, kelvins and newtons.

 Enter temperature in degrees Celcius <input type="number" id="celcius" name="celcius"/>
 <input type="button" onclick="alert()" value="Click to convert" />